svx/buildout.plone/README.rst

 Tested on Debian 6 [Squeeze], Debian 7 [Wheezy].

-.. note:: this needs to be updated to python2.7 !

 Make sure you have all dependencies you need/want, i prefer to install it into its own virtual environm ent::